Fintech Series — 2026 Edition

 Building a fintech company means navigating a unique intersection of technology, regulation, and financial infrastructure that generic startup guides simply don't cover.

-A standard SaaS playbook will fail you in fintech because:
+A standard SaaS playbook can fall short in fintech because:

-• Capital intensity is higher — Fintech pre-seed rounds are 2-4x larger than standard SaaS
+• Capital intensity tends to be higher — Fintech pre-seed rounds have historically been 2-4x larger than standard SaaS, though this varies by cycle, geography, and sub-vertical

 The Fintech Reality

-75% of fintech startups fail within 5 years, and the #1 reason?
-Underestimating regulatory complexity.
-This playbook treats compliance as a strategic advantage, not a checkbox — because the companies that survive are the ones that build regulatory moats early.
+A large share of fintech startups fail within five years.
+Many founders underestimate regulatory complexity and compliance costs, which often contributes to failure alongside unit economics, fraud, and product-market fit issues.
+This playbook treats compliance as a strategic advantage, not a checkbox — because the companies that survive tend to build regulatory capability early.

 The Core Pillars of Fintech